Are Dental Implants or Dentures the Best Option For Elderly People?

 Not every answer is black and white.
 There are factors that vary for different people and those factors have to be considered when answering questions—especially when it involves your health.

-So when it comes to replacing their teeth with dentures, covering all of your bases is crucial.
+So when it comes to replacing teeth with dentures, covering all of your bases is crucial.
 You cannot just assume it’s fine to get dentures without examining the pros and cons.

 Are Dentures the Best Option for Elderly People?
+What About Dental Implants?

 Aaaaand we’re gonna say it again.
 You guessed it.
 There is no black-and-white answer.
-So, we’re going to give you the information you need to make a more educated decision
+So, we’re going to give you the information you need to make a more educated decision.

 We’ll start with the basics.